-The Clicks Group continues to demonstrate its commitment to making a sustainable contribution to the communities in which it trades.
+The group continues to demonstrate its commitment to making a sustainable contribution to the communities in which it trades.
 The group's core business focuses on health, beauty and wellness.
 Through providing pharmacy services, promoting good pharmacy practice, providing primary healthcare clinic services and partnering with government to promote greater public access to these services, the group contributes to the long-term health of members of society.
+In collaboration with the Department of Health, Clicks makes selective pharmacies available to be used as collection points for chronic medication for public healthcare patients, provides opportunities for pharmacy staff to intern in Clicks pharmacies and provides internship opportunities for students undergoing vocational training.
 Through investing in pharmacy education the group ensures a long-term supply of pharmacy services to South African society and assists in realising the right to healthcare.